Do you want to set a maximum number of tags for WordPress posts?

 With that done, open the dropdown that shows ‘Disabled’ by default and choose either ‘Recommended’ or ‘Required.’

-If you choose ‘Required’, then guest bloggers and authors won’t be able to publish a post with more than the maximum number of tags.
+If you choose ‘Required’, then guest bloggers and authors won’t be able to publish a post that has more than the maximum number of tags.

-However, if you select ‘Recommended’, then authors get a warning but can still go ahead and publish the article, as you can see in the following image.
+However, if you select ‘Recommended’, then authors will only get a warning.
+They can still go ahead and publish the article, as you can see in the following image.

 The PublishPress Checklists plugin also lets you exclude some user roles from the maximum tag rule.
 For example, editors might benefit from being able to add as many tags as they want.